alros/rag-python/15-diagnosis/README.md

 3. Brief Psychotic Disorder - 50% confidence
 ```

 Result: Success.
-The dialog is inspired by the Psychosis file.
+The dialogue is inspired by the Psychosis file.

 ## Part 3 - baseline vs rag

-Dialog:
+Dialogue:
 ```text
 Q: What do you do in your free time?
 A: The usual, I watch tv